How to Choose Cabinet Hardware

 Mixing finishes can introduce depth and character when done with restraint.

 A common approach is to maintain one dominant finish for cabinet hardware and introduce a secondary finish through lighting or taps.
-Within cabinetry itself, consistency generally creates a more considered result.
+Within cabinetry itself, consistency generally creates a more cohesive result.

 Will cabinet handles match taps and fixtures exactly?